400 Series Shinkansen: Introduction

-The fleet of twelve six-car sets entered service on the new Tsubasa shinkansen services from 1 July 1992.
-The six-car sets were all lengthened to seven cars due to the popularity of the Tsubasa services that they ran.
-This change occurred between November and December 1995 with the addition of a new type 429 trailer car as car 15.
+The fleet of twelve six-car sets entered service on Tsubasa Shinkansen services from 1 July 1992.
+Owing to sustained demand, all sets were later lengthened to seven cars.
+This took place between November and December 1995, with the insertion of a new type 429 trailer car as car 15.

 Withdrawal

-Withdrawals started in December 2008, with the first set, L1.
-The entire fleet was scheduled to be withdrawn by summer 2009 and replaced by new E3-2000 series trains.
+Withdrawals began in December 2008, starting with set L1.
+The entire fleet was scheduled to be withdrawn by summer 2009 and replaced by E3-2000 series trains.
 However, one set, L3, remained in service until 18 April 2010, with the date chosen to mark 18 years of service.
-This last 400 series Shinkansen was coupled to an E4 series during its last run.
+This final 400 series Shinkansen was coupled to an E4 series train during its last run.

 Preservation

 The first eleven sets to be withdrawn were all cut up at Sendai General Depot, but one car (Green car 411-3) of the last set to be withdrawn, L3, was stored at the former Fukushima depot before being moved to Omiya in Saitama Prefecture in December 2017 where it is preserved at the Railway Museum.